 The prognosis for craniosynostosis varies depending on whether single or multiple cranial sutures are involved or other abnormalities are present.
 The prognosis is better for those with single suture involvement and no associated abnormalities.

-The NINDS conducts and supports a wide range of studies that explore the complex mechanisms of early neurological development.
-The knowledge gained from these fundamental studies provides the foundation for understanding how this process can go awry and offers hope for new ways to treat and prevent brain birth defects, including craniosynostosis.
+The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge about the brain and nervous system, and to use that knowledge to reduce the burden of neurological disease.
+The NINDS conducts and supports a wide range of studies that explore the complex mechanisms of brain development.
+The knowledge gained from these fundamental studies provides the foundation for understanding how this process can change and offers hope for new ways to treat and prevent birth defects that can prevent normal brain development, such as craniosynostosis.

 March of Dimes